-Potential Direct beneficiaries estimated during the years of the project (2017-2019)
+Direct beneficiaries during the years of the project (2017-2019)

-- 4’000 children aged 6-14 years.
+- 4’338 children ages 6-15 years.

-Potential Indirect beneficiaries estimated during the years of the project (2017-2019)
+Indirect beneficiaries during the years of the project (2017-2019)

-Save the Children Italy was founded at the end of 1998 and started operations in 1999.
-The ONG is recognized by the Italian Ministry of Foreign Affairs.
-It runs health, emergency response, education and child protection programs for children in 122 countries, both in Italy and in developing countries.
-It is present in Bosnia and Herzegovina since 1996 where it manages different education and child protection programs in favor of the most vulnerable and needy children, and in partnership with the Ministry of Education and the Pedagogical Institute works to guarantee an inclusive and quality school education across the country.
+Save the Children Italia Onlus: recognized by the Italian Ministry of Foreign Affairs, Save the Children Italia Onlus runs health, emergency response, education and child protection programs for children in 122 countries, both in Italy and in developing countries.
+It is present in Bosnia and Herzegovina since 1991 where it manages different education and child protection programs in favor of the most vulnerable and needy children, and in partnership with the Ministry of Education and the Pedagogical Institute, works to guarantee an inclusive and quality school education across the country.